SomnathKar000/Furniture-website/README.md

 5. Change the directory from 'backend' to previous directory:

 * cd ..

-6. Install `nodemon` again as a development dependency using the following command:

-* npm install nodemon --save-dev

-7. Start both the frontend and backend servers using the following command in the root directory of the project:
+6. Start both the frontend and backend servers using the following command in the root directory of the project:

 * npm run both